by: The My Medicare Matters Team

 - State Health Insurance Assistance Program.
 Another expert resource is your local State Health Insurance Assistance Program (SHIP).
 SHIP is a federally-funded service that provides free, unbiased Medicare counseling.
 You can find your local SHIP office here: www.shiptacenter.org.
 SHIP doesn’t sell insurance but can help you understand the differences among your choices.
 You can speak to a SHIP Counselor by phone or make an appointment to meet with them in-person (in most areas).
 This is a particularly busy time of year for SHIP with Medicare’s Open Enrollment period so be patient with the office.
 If you don’t hear from them in a couple of days, then call again.
 SHIP may have another name in your state.
 For instance in Missouri it’s known as CLAIM, in Florida and California it’s known as SHINE, and in Oregon it’s known as SHIBA.

 - The plan finder tool on Medicare.gov.
 No time to consult with an expert?
 Become your own expert by using the Plan Finder tool on Medicare.gov.
-You can choose to complete either a general or personalized plan search to compare your current coverage against all of the other plans in your area; the general search requires only your zip code, while the personalized search requires your zip code as well as your complete Medicare information.
+You can choose to complete either a general or personalized plan search to compare your current coverage and plan rating against all of the other plans in your area; the general search requires only your zip code, while the personalized search requires your zip code as well as your complete Medicare information.